Zekaeria/Zekaeria/README.md

-# 👋 Hello there!
+## 👋 Hello there!

 I'm Zekaeria!
 I'm a full-stack developer based in the U.S. who enjoys bringing creative ideas to life.

-🌱 I’m currently working on 25 days of web development. codepen: https://codepen.io/zekaeria \
+🌱 I’m currently working on 25 Days of Web Development.
+[Repo](https://pages.github.com/), [Codepen.io](https://codepen.io/zekaeria) \
 👨‍💻 I work with Java, C/C++, Python, JavaScript, HTML, CSS, and React. \
-🖼️ When I'm not coding, you can catch me reading books and painting pets, people, and other geeky things. \
+🖼️ When I'm not coding, you can catch me reading books and painting pets, people, and other geeky things.

 <!--
 **Zekaeria/Zekaeria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.